-TULSA TEACHERS AND EMPLOYEE IMMEDIATE ASSISTANCE CLUB

-Tulsa Public Schools
+TULSA TEACHERS AND EMPLOYEE IMMEDIATE ASSISTANCE CLUB Tulsa Public Schools

-Application for Membership

-Assignment: Location:

-Social Security#: Date of Birth Age

-Legal Name of Applicant:

-Social Security #: Date of Birth Age

-Relationship to Employee:Spouse Son Daughter

-Street Address:

-City/State Zip:

-Legal Name of First Beneficiary:

-Relationship:

-Mailing/Street Address:

-City/State & Zip Code:

-Legal Name of Second Beneficiary:

-Relationship:

-Mailing/Street Address:

-City/State & Zip Code:
+Application for Membership Legal Name of Employee: Assignment: Location: Social Security#: Date of Birth Age Legal Name of Applicant: Social Security #: Date of Birth Age Relationship to Employee: Spouse Son Daughter Street Address: City/State Zip: Legal Name of First Beneficiary: Relationship: Mailing/Street Address: City/State & Zip Code: Legal Name of Second Beneficiary: Relationship: Mailing/Street Address: City/State & Zip Code:

-I hereby make application for membership Assistance Club.
-I agree to abide by the amendments that may be made from time t company, but rather a designated gro contributions to assist their fellow employe that this Club does not promise to pay any that I have no disease or ailment of a serio that I am in good health on this date and the constitution and lotime.
-I understanding of employees ees in case of death y stipulated amounus nature that prom by-laws of the Clud that this is not and who have made a.
-Furthermore, I use to f benefits.
-I here apts me to seek men
+I hereby make application for membership in the Tulsa Teachers and Employee Immediate Assistance Club.
+I agree to abide by the constitution and by-laws of the Club and all amendments that may be made from time to time.
+I understand that this is not an insurance company, but rather a designated group of employees who have made advance contributions to assist their fellow employees in case of death.
+Furthermore, I understand that this Club does not promise to pay any stipulated amount of benefits.
+I hereby swear that I have no disease or ailment of a serious nature that prompts me to seek membership, that I am in good health on this date and that the information given above is correct.